 Hello my dears.
 It’s been a little while.
 I haven’t been making much other than things to eat it seems.
 I do have a blanket I’m working on (crochet) that I hope to share soon.
 It’s a lot of fun to stitch and could move very quickly if I just picked it up more frequently than I tend to do.
-I enjoy working on blankets, but it’s hard to beat the satisfaction that comes from being able to complete a project relatively quickly.
+I enjoy working on blankets, but it’s hard to beat the satisfaction that comes from being able to complete a small project relatively quickly.
 And if a small project comes from a free pattern, so much the better.
 Not just any free pattern will do of course, but one with a little style, a little pizazz.
 These mini baskets certainly qualify.
 The pattern comes from We Are Knitters.
 You can link to it here and find other links in the roundup at the bottom of this post.
 But first, let me tell you a few things about these baskets.

 The pattern calls for a T-shirt tape kind of yarn like you see used in the basket holding the bunny above.
 I couldn’t help wondering how it would work up in raffia instead, so I made the raffia basket first.
 Raffia is not the easiest material to crochet with.
 There are about four rounds of slip stitch in the pattern and that’s tight work using raffia, but it sure makes for a pretty sweet little basket.
 Especially when turned inside out.
 I could see these at a place setting for sure.
 I might want to modify it next time, but a it’s a project with serious possibilities and so easy to modify by size and material.
-I always think crochet is more freeing than knitting in that way, don’t you?
+I always think crochet is more freeing than knitting that way, don’t you?
 Real raffia comes from a palm tree native to tropical Africa.
 I found a spool at Paper Source.
 Some yarn purveyors sell a raffia-type product made especially for crochet (viscose usually) so that’s an option too.
 The paper grass came from Germany via my favorite Easter craft supplier, Blumchen.

 Material suppliers’ sites are a great place to look for free patterns, particularly if you already like the company’s vibe.
 The first project pictured below, however, comes from the Victoria and Albert Museum and another comes from a blog.
 I found the blog pattern after typing in a search query for “best free easy baby bootie pattern” or something like that and looking at the resulting images.
 The links for each of the following pictured projects are listed below the image gallery.